ThierryBeaulieu/Chess/README.md

 # Chess

-Welcome this Chess an online chess website
+Welcome Chess, an online chess website

 ## Installation
 The first step is of course to clone this repository.
 You can do this by using the following cloning